the-mhdi/Ethereum-Middle-Client/README.md

    2.Execute Program: middle node runs the WASM Extension and calls some functions, which take the initial state and some inputs, and produces a new state.
 * Loads the specific WASM binary for the requested ExtensionID.
 * Executes the binary inside its zk-WASM runtime.
-* The runtime executes the code and automatically outputs the final ZKP.
+* The runtime executes the code and automatically outputs the final ZKP and PostOp.